reidschroder/reidschroder/README.md

 **Personal Things:**

 - :movie_camera: I'm a video producer turned coder, so problem solving is my specialty.
-- 🚀 I’m currently learning HTML, CSS, Bootstrap, JavaScript, & Node.
+- 🚀 I’m currently learning HTML, CSS, Bootstrap, JavaScript, Node.JS, Express.JS, and SQL.
 - I graduated from the University of Cincinnati with a degree in Electronic Media.
 - 💬 Ask me about anything, I am happy to help.
   (I'll probably end up asking you more questions.)